 current level of the Player.
 The functionality of the initializer is defined by

-, embedded into the quest
+another script, embedded into the quest and associated

-with the initializer stage
+with the initializer stage.

 Perhaps you are now overwhelmed by my explanations, but be assured that things are not as scary as they might sound.
 I will guide you through everything in detail now, so: don't panic!